A Structural Account of Combinatory Completeness: Introduction

 \subsection{Related Work}

 While the idea of a multicategory has arisen independently a number of times, the work of Lambek~\cite{Lambek1969} is most closely aligned with our purposes here.
 A more in-depth discussion of the multiple origins of the notion of multicategory may be found in Leinster's treatment~\cite[Chapter 2]{Leinster2004}, which is also an excellent reference in general.
 The sequent calculus presentation of multicategories originates with Lambek~\cite{Lambek1969,Lambek1989}, but see also the work of Szabo~\cite{Szabo1974,Szabo1971} on the subject.
+For closed multicategories see Manzyuk~\cite{Manzyuk2012}.

-The precise notion of structured multicategory we consider in this paper is due to Shulman~\cite{Shulman2016}, as is the attendant notion of faithful cartesian club.
+The notions of faithful cartesian club and structured multicategory that we consider in this paper first appear, essentially, in the work of Tronin~\cite{Tronin2002} under the names of ``verbal category'' and ``W-operad'', respectively.
+Here we follow Shulman~\cite{Shulman2016} in both our terminology and technical development.
 Faithful cartesian clubs are an instance of the more general notion of club introduced by Kelly~\cite{Kelly1972,Kelly1972a}.
 See also the work of Crutwell and Shulman on generalised multicategories~\cite{Crutwell2010}.
 We found the treatment of structured multicategories in the work of Kr\"{a}mer and Mahaman~\cite{Krahmer2021} to be helpful.
-That the category $\mathbf{Fun}$ is generated by the face, degeneracy, and transposition maps seems to be due to Grandis~\cite{Grandis2001}.
-That $\mathbf{Mfun}$ is generated by the face and degeneracy maps is well-known (see e.g.,~\cite{MacLane1971}), as is the fact that $\mathbf{Bij}$ is generated by the transpositions.

 The work presented here grew out of an interest in the work of Cockett and Hofstra on Turing categories~\cite{Cockett2008}, which contains a combinatory completeness result for \emph{partial} combinatory algebras that is similar in spirit to the results presented herein.
+Moreover, weakly-closed structure plays an important role in the theory of Turing categories, and the situation there has directly inspired the results concerning weakly-closed operads herein.
 Perhaps more directly relevant is the work of Longo and Moggi~\cite{Longo1990}, which contains a version of Theorem~\ref{thm:classical-combinatory-complete} internal to categories with finite products.
-We have also been inspired in part by Hasegawa's work on multicategories arising from extensional applicative systems~\cite{Hasegawa2023}.
+We have also been inspired be the work of Hyland~\cite{Hyland2017} and Hasegawa~\cite{Hasegawa2023} on semi-closed multicategories and models of the lambda-calculus.

+Finally, we credit the notion of flipped applicative system to Tomita~\cite{Tomita2021,Tomita2022,Tomita2023}, who has studied flipped $\mathsf{BI}$-algebras under the name of $\mathsf{BI}^\bullet$-algebras.